wmcdonald404/ansible-loops/README.md

 > Formerly with_items
 The [`loop` with `placeholder `flatten`](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_loops.html#with-items) will collapse the leaves of a nested list.

-Given the data structure `list_one` containing sample colours:
+Given the data structure `list_one` containing sample colours, with nested shades of each colour:
 ```
     list_one:
       - reds